About the Program

 Leadership Message

-Dear Lowell CHC Family Medicine Residency applicants,
+Dear Lowell Community Health Center | Tufts Medicine | Family Medicine Residency Program applicants,

 Greetings from Lowell!
-We are thrilled to have initial accreditation for our community health center-based Family Medicine Residency, supported by our strong academic affiliation with Tufts University School of Medicine.
+We are thrilled to have initial accreditation for our community health center-based Family Medicine Residency, supported by our strong academic partnership with Tufts University School of Medicine.
 We will welcome our first class in 2026.

 For more than five decades, Lowell Community Health Center has partnered with the people of Greater Lowell and grassroots organizations to strengthen community health, adjusting and adapting as needs change.
 We’re building on that experience to train broad-spectrum family physicians who are ready to meet the needs of their patients and communities throughout their careers.